rysavy-ondrej/Ironstone/Methods/Detection/CoapProfiling/Readme.md

 ## Method

-The method is based on monitoring operations with Coap Resources.
+The method is based on monitoring operations manipulating with Coap Resources.
 In general, CoAP resources can have one of the following characteristics:

 * NORMAL - normal resources are static resources, usually accessed by GET, PUT or POST.
 * PERIODIC - represents resources that are regular events.
 Often these resources are observed.
 The observation pattern is also regular.